LegNeato/mdbook-typst/README.md

 export PATH=$(pwd)/target/debug:$PATH
 ```

-But this is not fit for pruduction.
+But this is not fit for production.